Heather is happiest when taking a beautiful photo, creating something in her kitchen, or elbows-deep in a DIY project.

-A Hasselback potato refers to the way in which it's prepared, not a variety of the vegetable.
+A Hasselback potato refers to the way in which it's prepared—not a variety of the vegetable.
 These tasty potatoes get their name from the restaurant where they were first served, Hasselbacken, circa 1940s Sweden.
-A Hasselback potato has a series of slits across the top which separate and crisp up beautifully as it bakes.
+A Hasselback potato has a series of slits across the top that separate and crisp up beautifully as it bakes.
 You can prepare your own Hasselbacks using whatever potatoes you normally use for baking.
 They are served and eaten similarly to a baked potato, so keep that in mind when considering size and quantity.
 You can also prepare Hasselbacks with or without the potato skins on.
-I have prepared them both ways below so you can see how each looks.
+I have prepared them both ways below.

 See if your potato has a naturally flat side.
 You can cut a flat side if necessary.
 This keeps your potato from rolling around, especially while cooking.
 It should rest on the flat side (foot) and slits will be cut on the top.

 Cutting slits into your potato without completely cutting it into two pieces can be difficult at first.
 If you're handy with a kitchen knife, you might be able to free-hand this step.
 You can also place your potato in a large serving spoon.
 The spoon will hold the potato for you and the sides will serve as cutting guards.
 This is also a great way to ensure that the depth of each slit is uniform and makes for picture perfect potatoes.